jechiy/hitchhiker/source/_posts/2014-05-05-my-name-is-motaquillah.md

 ---
-title: My name is Motaquillah
+title: My name is Motaquillah, and i'll make you smile
 subtitle: Listeting to gorilaz
 cover: http://placehold.it/1500x400&text=Gorillaz
 nav: why